top of page

 Philosophy in the age of post-truth politics

-While a binary mindset of "right versus wrong" or "informed versus misinformed" is tempting, offering a sense of clarity in an otherwise chaotic world, it obscures the reality of our political disagreements.
+While a binary mindset of "right versus wrong" or "informed versus misinformed" is tempting, it obscures the reality of our political disagreements.
 Philosophy has tools to help us understand why and how we disagree, and to point us towards the path for better public discourse.
 Indeed, this is the mission of What to do about now?

 Presidential Immunity: What Would Plato Say?